Vaddisaimanikanta/DigitalLibararyBookManagmentSystem/README.md

 The purpose of this assignment is to:

 - Develop a **modular and scalable** web-based application.
-- Apply **Spring MVC principles** to build a functional CRUD system.
 - Ensure **data validation** and proper **exception handling**.

 ---